-The power supply
+The ACTS® power supply

-Like all the players, CD10 depends on the user's mains source for its power supply.
+Like all the players, CD20 depends on the user's mains source for its power supply.
 Unfortunately this source is increasingly subject to interference, especially since the arrival of switching mode power supplies used by computers as well as by numerous other consumer electronics goods, for example TV sets, DVD players, video tape recorders, and satellite devices among others.
 All these power supplies, even if according to CE standard, they are supposed to prevent any input or output disturbance, emit towards the mains high frequency signals likely to disturb the CD's musical reproduction.
 The effect is more significant the more powerful the device is.
 If that seems paradoxical, it should be kept in mind that the maximum output signal of a CD player is 2V RMS; therefore the weakest signal that a CD player must be capable of reproducing is about 30 micro-volts.
 That gives a good idea of the scale of what we are talking about.
-The CD10's transformer is an R-Core type.
+The CD20's transformer is an R-Core type for the digital section.
 These very specific models have very interesting characteristics from the point of view of mains interference filtering.
 Contrary to toroidal transformers, which have a very broad bandwidth, R-Core transformers, due to the way there are made, have a very narrow bandwidth.
-This makes them the ideal choice when the current requirement is moderate.
-CD10 is equipped with a linear power supply made up of several distinct sections in order to avoid the problems of cross talk from the power supply, in particular between the digital and analog sections.
-The digital power supply provides the necessary current to the drive mechanism, the feedback circuits and to all of the user interface section.
+This makes them the ideal choice when the current requirement is low.
+The digital power supply provides the necessary current to the drive mechanics, the servo and decoding circuits and all of the user interface section.
+To generate the specific voltage to the VFD display used in CD20, we employed a specific technique making it possible to isolate the power supply from this particular element.
+Purists are well familiar with the negative effects this has on very high level musical reproduction.
 In addition, linear regulators with high power supply rejection guarantee a perfectly noise-free power supply for all of the digital elements.
-As for the analog section, it requires a very different technique.
-After rectification and filtering, the regulation of the analog power supply is carried out by a very sophisticated circuit, which calls upon high impedance, low noise power, combined with tracking regulators.
-The rejection level of this power supply is higher than 100dB and this from 20Hz to 20 kHz.
-The digital section of the digital-analog converter features a constant power source and a shunt type, very low noise regulator.
+For the analog section, CD20 benefits from the latest MICROMEGA ACTS® power supply technology.
+A specific leaflet has been produced to cover this rather complex subject.
+However it is important to put things back into perspective to try to understand why such a power supply is so important and brings so much listening benefit.
+The maximum output voltage at full scale for most CD players is 2V RMS.
+CD20 follows this rule.
+At the nominal resolution of 16 bits the player should be able to reproduce signals with amplitude as small as 30μV.
+This is VERY small and gives immediately the perspective of what we are trying to achieve.
+Also, the quality of the mains supply is getting worse every day and things are not going to improve as we are already transmitting data like Internet or Digital TV through the mains supply lines.
+These techniques will be exploited on a much larger scale in the near future.
+For the music lover or the audio fanatic this is a shame and creates tremendous problems with equipment where this aspect has NOT been taken into account.
+We strongly believe that the ACTS® technology will prove its value over the years and allow audiophiles to enjoy music for many more years.